 If you aren't a native English speaker then you may be wondering how you can reduce your accent and adopt a new way of speaking your language.
 Or, perhaps you are a native American English speaker wanting training to sound more British with your pronunciation, intonation and general English accent.
 You may even be someone who has been brought up an area of England (the North, Midlands or South) and wish to adapt or neutralise your vowel sound to make your version of the english language sound like those around you or like someone you admire / aspire to be like - or simply so you just don't stand out.

-Regardless of your reasons for wanting to go ahead with accent softening or reduction, there are many reasons for and against it and numerous ways to go about the communication challenge - from taking english lessons using book to attending a course with an English teacher!
+Regardless of your reasons for wanting to go ahead with accent softening or reduction, there are many reasons for and against it and numerous ways to go about the communication challenge - from taking english lessons using a book to attending a course with an English teacher!

 How Can I Reduce My Accent?